oskhar/Web-Posyandu-Data-Management-MultiVersion/README.md

 # Web-Posyandu-Data-Management-MultiVersion

-**SiDilan** (Sistem Informasi Posyandu Melati Sembilan) adalah sistem informasi yang inovatif dan dirancang sebagai peningkatan dari aplikasi Posyandu sebelumnya.
-Dikembangkan bekerja sama dengan pemerintah lokal, SiDilan mengintegrasikan fitur-fitur canggih untuk mendukung kegiatan Posyandu, dengan fokus pada pemantauan kesehatan anak, pemberdayaan masyarakat, dan inisiatif pendidikan untuk pencegahan stunting.
+**SiDilan** (Sistem Informasi Posyandu Melati Sembilan) is an innovative information system designed as an enhancement of the previous Posyandu application.
+Developed in collaboration with the local government, SiDilan integrates advanced features to support Posyandu activities, focusing on child health monitoring, community empowerment, and educational initiatives for stunting prevention.

 ## 📋 Table of Contents